-Learning OutcomesAt the end of this course you will be able to:
+Learning OutcomesBy the end of the course, the learner should be able to:

-- Explain the scientific rationale for suggested practices based on an understanding of horse exercise physiology (the structure and function of the systems)
+- Explain the scientific rationale for suggested practices based on an understanding of horse exercise physiology (the structure and function of the systems); and

 - Learning About Equine Exercise Physiology

 - How Does the Energy Get to the Muscle?

 - How Does the Muscle Get Oxygen?
 The Cardiorespiratory System

 - Thermoregulation: Preventing Heat Stress in the Horse